mhvwerts/MasonWeaver-finite-diff/README.md

 # MasonWeaver-finite-diff: Finite-difference solver for the Mason-Weaver equation.

+**New!** We have now developed a Python program that calculates the solution to the Mason-Weaver equation using analytic expressions, which is in many respects a superior approach.
+The package is situated in the repository [`MasonWeaver-analytic`](https://github.com/mhvwerts/MasonWeaver-analytic).
+We warmly recommend it.

 The Mason-Weaver equation describes the sedimentation of Brownian particles (*e.g.* nanoparticles in a liquid).
 It models sedimentation in the presence of diffusion.
 The Mason-Weaver equation is a partial differential equation describing the time-evolution of the particle concentration profile.